Self-serve support.

 Yes, by default.
 Metadata such as GPS coordinates, camera model, and timestamps is stripped from the output of every operation unless you explicitly choose otherwise.
 Pro users can opt in to a Keep original metadata option, for photographers who want EXIF preserved.
 It applies to JPG outputs only, is off by default, and never applies to the Strip Metadata operation; other formats are always cleaned.

-All five operations: HEIC to JPG, PNG, or WebP conversion, resize (longest edge, exact dimensions, or percentage), compress with a quality slider, format conversion between JPG, PNG, and WebP, and single-photo metadata stripping with a removal preview.
+Five full operations: HEIC and AVIF conversion to JPG, PNG, or WebP, resize (longest edge, exact dimensions, or percentage), compress with a quality slider, format conversion between JPG, PNG, and WebP, and single-photo metadata stripping with a full metadata viewer.
+Watermark and Edit metadata setup are free as well, live preview and metadata viewer included; running them is Pro.

 Free batches run up to 5 photos at a time.
 There are no ads and no accounts in either tier, and the free tier is intended to be genuinely useful, not a demo.